-This clinical practicum course builds on the skills learned in N621 and facilitates application of content in N722 with a focus on clinical decision making skills.
+This clinical practicum course builds on the skills learned in N621P and facilitates application of content in N722 with a focus on clinical decision making skills.
 In a clinical setting serving clients across the lifespan, students focus on the advancement of differential diagnostic and critical thinking skills.
 Students integrate knowledge of family, culture, holism, community, and caring as they plan holistic care for clients in clinical settings.
-A minimum of 150 clinical hours with an approved preceptor(s) are required.
-Competence Statement: Knows select acute and chronic concepts well enough to provide primary care across the lifespan in the clinical setting in collaboration with a clinical preceptor.
+A minimum of 175 clinical hours with an approved preceptor(s) are required.
 Prerequisites: NURS 621 and NURS 627 and NURS 621P